 Pictavia would survive and thrive for over four hundred years, before being subsumed within the new Kingdom of Alba in the mid ninth century.
-In the next and concluding article of this series, we will examine the challenge to the independent existence of Pictavia that was posed by the emergence of Anglian power in Northumbria, and the even more far reaching challenges that came in the wake of the Viking invasions.
+The independent existence of Pictavia would be challenged by the emergence of Anglian power in Northumbria, and the even more far reaching challenges that came in the wake of the Viking invasions.

 Article written by Dr. Anthony Cox, a lecturer with Life Long Learning Dundee.

 To read parts 1, 2 and 3 of this series please click the links below: